borisdev/resume/resume.md

 methods to help decision makers grow the business.
 My interests include the following.

-- automating data processes to reduce toil for the scientists
+- innovate data processes to reduce toil for the scientists
+- evangelize agile engineering best practices to scientists
 - document a common language of the customer meaning behind the data
-- generate more feedback with prototypes (demos) and [papers](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view)
+- generate prioritization feedback with prototypes (demos) and [papers](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view)
-- evangelize engineering best practices to scientists

 ## Leadership style